lawmana/EV333_AtmosphericScience/README.md

 3. Quit your terminal (Mac) or command prompt (Windows)
 4. Download the Lab0 Notebook & data file from GitHub and save them to your `EV333_AtmosphericDynamics` directory.
 5. Launch the Lab0 Jupyter Notebook using only your reference guide.
 Revise your instructions if needed.

+## 9. Begin practicting Python!
+Launch the EV333_Intro notebook and begin working through the instructions.